10 Different Types of Sheep Breeds That Produce Milk

 1. Awassi Sheep

-The Awassi is a local sheep race of the Syro-Arabian Desert in South-West Asia.
-Arabic, Baladi, Deiri, Syria, Ausi, Nuami, Gezirieh, or Ivesi may be other local names.
+The Awassi is a local sheep race in the Syro-Arabian Desert in southwest Asia.
+Other local names may be Arabic, Baladi, Deiri, Syria, Ausi, Nuami, Gezirieh, or Ivesi.

-It is fatty and multicolored: white with the head and legs of brown.
+It is fatty and multicolored: white with a head and legs of brown.
 The eyes are lengthy and fall.
-However, in milk production, Awassi ewes are efficient.
+However, Awassi ewes are efficient in milk production.
 During the 150-day lactation phase, they generate 150-180 lbs.

-This breed is economically profitable by high production and low consumption.
+This breed is economically profitable because of its high production and low consumption.
 Sheep tend to be quiet – natural and milk-friendly.

 Further, these sheep are colorful, covering white, brown, black, and grey.
-They feature a long, narrow head with a convex shape which is exceptionally tough.
+They feature a long, narrow head with an exceptionally tough convex shape.

 Awassi males have horns, and on their skirts, females have scurs.
 They have long necks and difficult terrain-lasting hooves.